Musketeer-Liu/Multi_User_Time_Line/README.txt

 Musketeer Blog

 Describe:
-A multi user blog with Sign in, Post blog along with Like and Comment Features
+A multi user blog with Sign in, Post blog Features Experiment on Comment and Like Features

 Setup:
 1. Install google app engine